rubixcube199/dots-hyprland/README.md

 sudo pacman -S gnome-keyring polkit-gnome
 ```

+- Note: If you don't need multiple keyboard layouts, comment out anything related to ibus in `~/.config/hypr/execs.conf`.
+In case you do, you might want to use fcitx5 instead.
  - Other stuff that I use (Command for Arch Linux)
 ```
 sudo pacman -S tesseract cliphist grim slurp
 ```

- - Note: If you don't need multiple keyboard layouts, comment out anything related to ibus in `~/.config/hypr/execs.conf`

 ## Disclaimer
 - If mom gets in while you're using the anime widget on the sidebar, it's your fault for being careless.